 Counseling is confidential, protected by law and by ethical standards.
 For more information about confidentiality, feel free to call and speak with a clinician on the phone or read our confidentiality page.
 There is no charge for counseling or consultation.

 TO MAKE AN APPOINTMENT: Call (202) 885-3500 or stop by the office in MGC 214 between 9:00 a.m. and 5:00 p.m.
 Initial Consultation appointments are scheduled between the hours of 10:00 a.m. and 4:00 p.m. on weekdays.
 For urgent concerns, Urgent Care Drop-In Hours are available at the Counseling Center, Monday through Friday, 2:00 p.m. - 4:00 p.m.

 AVAILABILITY OF SERVICES: Consultations, workshops, and crisis interventions are always available at the Center, to all students.

 Ongoing counseling is readily available with private practitioners in the area, and a Counseling Center clinician can help you get connected with an off-campus clinician who is maximally appropriate, accessible, and affordable for you.
-To get the referral process started, call for an appointment with a Counseling Center counselor.
+To get the referral process started, call for an appointment with a Counseling Center clinician.
 The availability of ongoing counseling on campus (rather than off campus) is very limited and often provided by graduate clinical trainees.
-On-campus counseling is assigned on a first-come basis only to full time students who do not need more immediate, extensive, intensive, or specialized services than can be provided at the Center.
+On-campus counseling is assigned on a first-come basis only to students who do not need more immediate, extensive, intensive, or specialized services than can be provided at the Center.
 If you are eligible for ongoing counseling on campus at a time when there are no on-campus hours available, you may choose to:

 (a) wait until an on-campus hour that fits your schedule becomes available, or

 (b) begin off-campus counseling immediately.

 YOU NEVER HAVE TO WAIT FOR COUNSELING -- referrals to ongoing counseling off-campus are always available.